 Ms. Dow is a native Houstonian and a third-generation Houston lawyer.
 She obtained her Bachelor of Arts degree in Political Science and Communications, Magna Cum Laude, from the University of Pennsylvania.
 She obtained her law degree from the University of Houston Law Center, where she was an Associate Editor of the Houston Law Review.

 After law school, Ms. Dow served as a law clerk to a federal Administrative Law Judge at the United States Department of Transportation in Washington, D.C.
 Prior to joining Baker Wotring LLP in 2009, Ms. Dow worked at an aviation law firm in Washington, D.C. and at the international law firm of Kaye Scholer LLP in New York City.

 Ms. Dow is admitted to practice law in Texas, New York, and the District of Columbia.
+Ms. Dow is AV® Preeminent rated by Martindale-Hubbell Law Directory, the highest rating for Legal Ability and General Ethical Standards.
 She is a Fellow of the Texas Bar Foundation, whose members are elected based on their outstanding professional achievements and demonstrated commitment to the improvement of the justice system throughout Texas.

 Ms. Dow’s experience includes:

 • Representing plaintiffs and defendants in cases involving allegations of breach of contract.

 • Representing plaintiffs seeking to enforce covenants not to compete and defendants seeking to avoid the enforcement of covenants not to compete.

 • Obtaining a significant settlement for a healthcare provider plaintiff in a federal Multidistrict Litigation (MDL) action against a major insurance company which was sued for systematically understating its calculation of “usual, customary, and reasonable” charges when paying healthcare providers and reimbursing patients for out-of-network medical services.